nginxinc/nginx-azure-workshops/ca-notes/N4A-feedback.md

 There should be a step by step config guide for getting the Metrics to show up, and create a basic Dashboard for Nginx, including the Prerequisites.

 ## Nginx Standards and Best Practice Violations/Issues

 The Nginx default HTML folder/files are missing.
 This should be included, `/usr/share/nginx/html`, with all the Nginx Error Pages, and other Nginx primitives.
 Consult a new installation of NginxPlus-R3x to match files.

 The usage of the `/var/www` folder is an Apache/Microsoft standard, not an Nginx standard.
-It should be replaced with `/usr/share/nginx/` for Nginx users.
+It should be replaced with `/usr/share/nginx/html` for Nginx users.

 The usage of the `/var/cache` folder for caching content is inconsistent with Nginx standards and docs.
 Most Nginx documentation for caching refers to the `/data/nginx/cache` folder location, and should be changed for Nginx users.

+Missing standard nginx.conf `include` directive, for including files in /etc/nginx/conf.d folder.

 ## NGINX configuration issues

-Upload Config Package overwrites the existing nginx.conf, this is terrible.
+Upload Config Package overwrites the existing nginx.conf, this is a terrible idea.
 Config package upload should be modified to only allow uploads to the /etc/nginx/conf.d folder, the Nginx standard location for http config files.
 Perhaps also allow uploads to `/etc/nginx/stream`, the Nginx standard for L4 config files.
+Even better, allow uploads to a dedicated folder that won't overwrite standard Nginx folders/files, but the user would have to manually copy/paste to move them into the correct folder.
+Lots of room for discussion and improvement here.

 ## Caching